 Storage is another area where this kayak shines.
 Directly behind the seat is a storage well.
 While it isn’t covered to provide dry storage, it’s easy enough to purchase a cover to protect your gear that can’t get wet.
 The kayak also includes webbing for storage directly on the hull.
 And if you’re worried about your fishing rods, you can place them in a rod holder on either side of your seat.

 When it comes to using the kayak, you won’t be unstable on the Vapor 10 Angler.
 Its hull provides added stability and tracking so you can maneuver easily through the water, even in rougher conditions.
 This is especially helpful for fishers when they need to move to a different area to follow where the fish are.
+Don’t forget to pack the best sleeping bags for weekend kayaking fun.

 Beginners Kayaks Buying Guide